typhoidgenomics/genotyphi/README.md

 ```

-## Using ParSNP to genotype from genome assemblies
+## Generating input VCFs from assemblies

 We recommend using [ParSNP](http://harvest.readthedocs.org/) to align genomes to the CT18 reference.
 The resulting multi-sample VCF file(s) can be passed directly to this script via --vcf_parsnp.